-Spinach Stuffed Steak Pinwheels look and taste steak house fancy and indulgent, but they're actually easy to make and cook in the oven.
-They provide a healthy dose of protein as part of a well-balanced diet!
-They're low-carb and ketogenic diet friendly too!
+Spinach Stuffed Flank Steak Pinwheels look and taste steak house fancy and indulgent, but they're actually easy to make and cook in the oven.
+They provide a healthy dose of protein as part of a well-balanced diet and are low-carb and ketogenic diet friendly too!

 Butterflied Flank Steak is brushed with a balsamic garlic marinade and then topped with layers of spinach, mozzarella cheese, fresh tomatoes and a sprinkling of basil.
-It's rolled up like a burrito, sliced and baked for a healthy, delicious and satisfying entree.
+It's rolled up like a burrito, sliced and baked in the oven for a healthy, delicious and satisfying entree.
 You'll find step-by-step pictures below!

 That's the theme of today's Sunday Supper sponsored by The Beef Checkoff and the essence of the Spinach Stuffed Steak Pinwheels recipe that I created for the campaign...wouldn't you agree?!